Acun Ilıcalı

 Ali Acun Ilıcalı ([aˈdʒun ɯˈɫɯdʒaɫɯ]; born 29 May 1969) is a Turkish broadcaster, entrepreneur, international TV producer, and businessman.
 He is the owner of the TV channels TV8 and TV8.5, Turkey's digital platform Exxen.
 He is the founder and director of ACUNMEDYA, an international television production company.
-He is also the owner of Exatlon, which is the first sports reality television show in the world.

 Several documentaries and programs have been made about Ilıcalı's life, covering his career from sports reporter to media mogul.

-He has been awarded more than 1000 prizes in various categories and has been described as one of the most reliable names in Turkey.
 From 2018 to 2021, he was listed among the 500 most influential businessmen in the media and entertainment sector by Variety magazine.

 Early years

 Acun Ilıcalı, whose family comes from Turkey's northeast Erzurum Province, was born in Edirne on 29 May 1969.
 He has paternal Azerbaijani ancestry.
-After completing his primary education in Edirne, he completed his middle and high school education in Istanbul.
-He graduated from Kadıköy Anatolian High School.
-Ilıcalı began his higher education in English teaching at Istanbul University, but left to go into business.

-Media Career
+Media career

 Ilıcalı entered the media sector at the age of 22 (year 1991 or 1992) and began working for Turkish television channel Show TV as a sports reporter.
 In 2002, Ilıcalı produced several programs and content for a number of Turkey's most popular television channels.

 His travel/entertainment program, Acun Firarda, which he prepared and presented himself by travelling to more than 100 countries, was particularly successful.
 He quickly became one of the most recognized names in Turkey, where his shows typically enjoyed very high ratings.
 Jennifer Şebnem Schaefer took part in the fashion-related parts of the program.

 In 2004, Ilıcalı founded his own production company ACUNMEDYA.
 The company purchased the broadcasting rights to famous shows and adapted them for Turkish viewers.
 The shows included Deal or No Deal?, Fear Factor, Survivor, MasterChef, Got Talent, The Voice, Dancing with the Stars, Rising Star and Ninja Warrior, all of which were broadcast on popular prime-time slots.

-In 2013, ACUNMEDYA acquired the television channel TV8.
-With ACUNMEDYA productions, TV8's ratings increased rapidly, soon becoming Turkey's most widely viewed TV channel.
-ACUNMEDYA subsequently forged a partnership with Doğuş Production Group, one of Turkey's most prominent media companies.

-In 2016, Ilıcalı launched the entertainment and sports channel TV8.5, which quickly became one of the country's most highly viewed thematic TV channels.

 In 2016, Ilıcalı produced projects in Greece, marking his first foray into the international media sector.
 ACUNMEDYA produced a number of television programs in Greece, including The Voice, Survivor, Got Talent and My Style Rocks for broadcast on Skai TV.
 The programs had ratings of 70% and were some of the most-viewed programs in Greek television history.